 Some limits on entry into the professional years of each discipline apply, with selection based on your grade point average achieved during the Engineering Intermediate Year.

 The professional years will focus your learning on knowledge and skills that are relevant to your chosen Engineering discipline through a combination of lectures, laboratory work and field classes.
 In the second and third professional years you will have the option of choosing courses which concentrate on a particular field (or fields) within your chosen Engineering discipline.

-Before graduating with the Bachelor of Engineering with Honours you must complete 100 days of practical work in the engineering industry.
-This is normally carried out during the summer breaks of the professional years.
+Before graduating with the Bachelor of Engineering with Honours you must complete 100 days (800 hours) of practical work in the engineering industry.
+This includes a compulsory zero fees work placement course ENGR200 Engineering Work Experience during the First Professional Year, and further practical work normally carried out during the summer breaks of the professional years.

 Engineering students have the opportunity to participate in events such as the annual bridge building competition and projects such as designing and building a racing car or simulating lightning strikes – all of which increase professional capability and encourage leadership, teamwork and innovation.

 Our graduates find work on projects of social, economic and environmental significance to society.
 Many UC engineers progress into management or consultancy.